 Ah, Nashville.
 The city of honky tonks, country music, and party buses.
 And if you’ve been here long enough to get hungry, you know Nashville is also the city of amazing restaurants.
-And they’re not just great to eat at — many of them amazing to work for, too.
+And they’re not just great to eat at—many of them are amazing to work for, too.

-If you’re a food service professional or someone who is just looking for a change, you can find fulfilling and high-paying work in Nashvegas.
+If you’re a hospitality professional or someone who is just looking for a change, you can find fulfilling and high-paying work in Nashville.
 Read on to learn about some of the best restaurants to work for in Nashville, hands down.

 Best Restaurants To Work for in Nashville

-We have taken the time to dig through all of the best places to be a waitress or waiter and the best restaurants to work at for tips in Nashville so you don’t have to.
-After all that hard work, we landed on five high-end joints that are perfect for food and beverage professionals in the Nashville area.
+We dug through all of the best places to be a waitress or waiter and the best restaurants to work at for tips in Nashville so you don’t have to.
+After all that hard work, we landed on five high-end joints that are perfect for food and beverage workers in the Nashville area.
 You won’t find many no-tippers or children’s birthday parties at these five best restaurants to work for in Nashville:

 1. The Twelve Thirty Club

 So, that’s what they did.
-They guaranteed that lead servers would pull in $2,000 per week for the first eight weeks — much more than many of the best places to be a waitress in the world — and they offered up to $25 per hour for employees in the back of the house.
+They guaranteed that lead servers would pull in $2,000 per week for the first eight weeks—much more than many of the best places to be a server in the world—and they offered up to $25 per hour for employees in the back of the house.
 In addition to solid pay and the chance to rub elbows with the Prince of Pop, employment with The Twelve Thirty Club offers health, dental, and vision insurance, as well as a flexible schedule.

 2. The Electric Jane